WFDX

-WFDX (92.5 Atlanta, Michigan) is a Northern Radio-owned station that is currently silent due to a pending sale.
-Until February 29, 2020, it simulcasted an Adult Hits format with WFCX branded as Music Radio, The Fox FM.
+WFDX (92.5 Atlanta, Michigan) is a radio station that previously simulcasted an Adult Hits format with WFCX branded as Music Radio, The Fox FM.
 WFDX's 100,000-watt signal serves most of northern Michigan including Alpena, Gaylord and Petoskey, while WFCX, the flagship, served the Traverse City area with 20,500 watts.
+As of 2023, it broadcasts an unchanging playlist of Adult Hits that lasts approximately an hour before repeating.

-WFDX signed on in 1989 as WAIR, owned by Rick Stone (who now owns WJML Radio in Petoskey).
+WFDX signed on in 1989 as WAIR, owned by Rick Stone (who later owned WJML Radio in Petoskey).
 At first, they aired an adult contemporary format with WNIC/Detroit's Johnny Williams doing a voicetracked version of his "Pillow Talk" show for nights.
 In the early 1990s, WAIR flipped to oldies, and shortly thereafter, WIAR 94.3 signed on, simulcasting WAIR's signal.
 Around that time, Northern Radio took over WAIR.

 On Thanksgiving 1997, WIAR flipped to country as B94.3 and their call letters changed to WBYB.
 WAIR remained oldies for more than a year until they started simulcasting with WBYB again under the new name B92.5/B94.3 with their call set being WBYC.

 On February 24, 2003, The Bee flipped to classic hits as The Fox.
 Since revising its format, The Fox FM's ratings have increased noticeably, as the station has drawn listeners from competing stations WCCW-FM and WGFN.

 92.5 WFDX had a slight delay from 94.3 WFCX, and thus the two signals had different liners that indicate the frequency.
 WFCX was identified in liners as "94-3 The Fox FM," and WFDX as "92-5 The Fox FM."
 However, the DJs referred to the station only as "The Fox FM."

 The Fox also operated W237DA 95.3, a translator station licensed to Boyne City and serving the Petoskey area.
 The translator originally operated at 95.5 as W238AO and was granted its license in February 2005 after several months on the air.
 Listeners in the northern and eastern portions of the listening area of modern-rock station WJZJ 95.5 "The Zone" in the Traverse City area were unhappy, since W238AO interfered with WJZJ's signal as far away as Gaylord and made WJZJ completely unlistenable in areas north and west of Gaylord.
 However, in December 2006, W238AO was granted a construction permit to move down the dial to 95.3 with new call sign W237DA to alleviate some of the interference to WJZJ.
 W237DA was noted on the air at the new frequency in February 2007.
 W237DA was a direct rebroadcast of WFDX 92.5 until late September 2007, when the station switched to a rebroadcast of sister station WSRT.
 The translator has since moved to 100.5 FM as W263CD.